Murray makes 27 saves, Penguins beat Canucks 3-0

+VANCOUVER, British Columbia (AP) -- The Pittsburgh Penguins had too much firepower for Vancouver on Saturday night, even with an outstanding performance from Canucks goalie Ryan Miller.

-VANCOUVER, British Columbia (AP) -- Matt Murray made 27 saves and the Pittsburgh Penguins beat the Vancouver Canucks 3-0 on Saturday night.
+Matt Murray made 27 saves and Pittsburgh pelted Miller with 47 shots on goal, helping the Penguins beat the Canucks 3-0.

 Jake Guentzel, Ian Cole and Conor Sheary scored for the Penguins, who have won five straight, including a 3-2 shootout win on Friday in Edmonton.
 They are in sole possession of second place in the Metropolitan Division ahead of Columbus.